 Many gamers and streamers drink energy drinks when gaming sessions are long and fatigue sets in.
-This post shows whether energy drinks help with gaming and why many professional gamers choose other beverages.
+This post shows whether energy drinks or other performance-enhancing drinks help with gaming and why many professional gamers choose other beverages.
 I interviewed Masakari on this topic.
 He has played competitive gaming on the highest levels for over 20 years and has participated in many online and offline tournaments.
 Here are his insights into how much impact energy drinks have.

 On average, sixty minutes after drinking energy drinks, physical and mental skills in gaming decrease to a much lower level than before.
 In addition, energy drinks have many disadvantages, especially if you have to stay focused, motivated, talkative, and creative for a longer time.

 Besides all these disadvantages, you can get into a vicious circle and become addicted to energy drinks.

 In the short term, you might think that you are reacting and becoming faster at your visual tracking abilities and other skills – and this is true for the first 60 minutes.

 The Problem: Most competitive matches last much longer than 60 minutes.